BeChris/Hollywood-xlsreader/README.txt

 xlsreader - Read XLS files from Hollywood

+Hollywood is a commercial multimedia-oriented programming language that can be used to create applications and games very easily (https://hollywood-mal.com/)

 This plugin exposes one new function to Hollywood scripts : xlsreader.OpenXls()

 /* Open an .xls file and: